 Determine your needs and wants

 Start by identifying what you need and want in a smaller home.
-Consider factors such as the number of bedrooms and bathrooms, living space, outdoor areas, and location.
+Consider the number of bedrooms and bathrooms, living space, outdoor areas, and location.
 Prioritising your requirements will help you focus on properties that best meet your needs.

 Research the property market